ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <UpgradeStatus dateKey="page-upgrades-merge-date">
 The Merge is the most significant upgrade in the history of Ethereum.
 Extensive testing and bug bounties were undertaken to ensure a safe transition to proof-of-stake.

-This process is in its final stages, and public testnets have undergone The Merge.
+This process is in its final stages.
 Now that the testnets have undergone The Merge, [The Merge has been announced on Mainnet](https://blog.ethereum.org/2022/08/24/mainnet-merge-announcement).
 </UpgradeStatus>

 ## What is The Merge? {#what-is-the-merge}